 Practically this means:

-- only get birds from flocks that are free from mycoplasmosis and that are fully vaccinated
+- only get birds from flocks that are free from mycoplasmosis and are fully vaccinated

 - put any new chickens in quarantine for a couple of weeks

 - practice good biosecurity, especially when visiting other flocks

 - provide adequate ventilation in the chicken coop; ammonia fumes irritate and weaken the windpipe of chickens

 - regularly clean and disinfect the chicken coop, feeders, and waterers

 - ensure chickens have enough space in the chicken coop and run

 - provide shelters to prevent heat stress or external heat in freezing conditions

 - reduce bullying or feather damage with pinless peepers and/or chicken saddles